-Join Barton Poulson for an in-depth discussion in this video Reading data from SPSS, part of Up and Running with R.
+Join Barton Poulson for an in-depth discussion in this video Reading data from SPSS, part of Learning R.

 In our last movie, we looked at how to get data out of an Excel spreadsheet, and…into R through a CSV file; a comma-separated value file.…In this movie, I want to pick up and talk about how to get data out of an…SPSS file, because that's a very common statistical package used by a lot of researchers.…Now, I'm going to continue with the same script that I have open, that's SPSS…right here at the bottom on line 25.…I'm going to scroll up a little bit.…Now, there's a couple of different ways of dealing with SPSS in R. The one that…I'm going to recommend is actually to use the exact same procedure we used with…Excel; to save it as a CSV file, and then to import it using the read.csv.…